Skip to content

 My Conclusion: Start Now!

 So why the stress if we still have almost two years?
-Because the points mentioned above aren’t „weekend projects.“ Budgeting for hardware, training staff, and cleaning up legacy configurations requires lead time.
+Because the points mentioned above aren’t „weekend projects.“ Planning, training staff, and cleaning up legacy configurations requires lead time.

 Those who start developing their strategy (Greenfield vs. Brownfield) and checking hardware now can run this transition as a relaxed project.
 Those who wait until support is about to run out will experience a hectic migration.